cansik/esp-dmx-max485/README.md

-# ESP8266 to DMX over MAX485
+# ESP8266 / ESP32 to DMX over MAX485
-An example on how to send dmx over a max485 with an ESP8266.
+An example on how to send dmx over a max485 with an ESP8266 or ESP32.

 ### Library
 - [DMX Library for Arduino with ESP8266](https://github.com/Rickgg/ESP-Dmx)